 Each virtual machine is completely independent in terms of data exchange and file access.
 Nevertheless, they all draw resources from the same overall infrastructure.

 What is cloud hosting?

 Cloud hosting is something like the new kid in class whose youthful charm and razor sharp wit made him become the coolest kid in the schoolyard.

-Because instead of relying on a single partition that is part of a physical host (like VPS), cloud hosting draws resources from multiple machines located in different geographic locations.
+Because instead of relying on a single partition that is part of a physical host (like VPS), this sytem draws resources from multiple machines located in different geographic locations.
 There is virtually no limit to the number of servers, and they all work closely together to provide seamless and ongoing service.

 Unfortunately there is no clear answer.
 It all depends on the individual business needs.

 Let’s see how each system compares among six key metrics.

 VPS has much to offer in terms of scalability.
 Once they have reached their storage and processing power limits, customers can simply upgrade.
 However this costs time.